sholladay/mop-cli/README.md

 Type: `Array<Problem>`

-A list of problems the project has, as reported by rules.
+A list of all rule violations the project is responsible for.

 #### errors